arabcoders/jf-ytdlp-info-reader-plugin/README.md

 # YouTube INFO reader plugin

-This project based on Ankenyr [jellyfin-youtube-metadata-plugin](/ankenyr/jellyfin-youtube-metadata-plugin), I removed the remote support and added what we think make sense for episodes numbers, if you follow heavy active channels like we do, you will notice that some episodes will have problems in sorting or numbering, we fixed some issues that relates to what we need.
+This project based on Ankenyr [jellyfin-youtube-metadata-plugin](/ankenyr/jellyfin-youtube-metadata-plugin), I removed the remote support and added what we think make sense for episodes numbers, if you follow active channels like we do, you will notice that some episodes will have problems in sorting or numbering, we fixed some issues that relates to what we need.

+Episodes are named `1` + `MMddhhss`, for example if the episode date is `2022-06-01 05:33:44` the episode Index number should be
+`10601053344` this should sort active channels match better.

 ## Overview
 Plugin for [Jellyfin](https://jellyfin.org/) that retrieves metadata for content from yt-dlp `info.json` files.